StefKode/smlogger/README.md

 Please feel free to ask questions for to provide feedback by opening a new issue or by commenting an existing one.

 # Screenshots from Domoticz
-Fine resolution power consumption at anytime.
-In my setup I use virtual sensors in Domoticz which are updated with values from a Redis server.<br>
+Fine resolution power consumption at any time.
+In my setup I use virtual sensors in [Domoticz](https://www.domoticz.com/) which are updated with values from a Redis server.<br>
 <img src="images/pcur.png?raw=true">

 Accumulating power uwe over the day.<br>